-Figure 44: Age-and sex-adjusted rate of hospitalizaon due to self-inflicted injury per 100,000 residents age 10 and older by health region of residence, 2019/2020
+Figure 44: Age-and sex-adjusted rate of hospitalizaon due to self-inflicted injury per 100,000 residents age 10 and older by health region of residence, 2020/2021

-In 2019/2020, there were 445 hospitalizations due to self-inflicted injury among Manitoba residents, representing a rate of 37 hospitalizations per 100,000 residents age 10 and older (Figure 44).
-The Northern Health Region rate was significantly higher than the provincial average, and 3.6 times higher than the Southern Health-Santé Sud rate.
+In 2019/2020, there were 517 hospitalizations due to self-inflicted injury among Manitoba residents, representing a rate of 42.7 hospitalizations per 100,000 residents age 10 and older (Figure 44).
+The Northern Health Region rate was significantly higher than the provincial average, and 3.2 times higher than the Southern Health-Santé Sud rate.
 Figure 45 shows the age-and sex-specific hospitalization rate due to self-inflicted injury per 100,000 residents.
-Manitoba females between the ages of 15 and 19 had a rate more than three times that of males in the same age group.
+Manitoba females between the ages of 15 and 19 had a rate almost five times that of males in the same age group.

-Figure 45: Crude rate of hospitalization for self-inflicted injury per 100,000 residents age 10 and older by age and sex, 2019/2020
+Figure 45: Crude rate of hospitalization for self-inflicted injury per 100,000 residents age 10 and older by age and sex, 2020/2021